-- After the meeting and the CPO determines that the fine is still appropriate, the person may request an administrative review of the CPO determination pursuant to HRS section 103D-709. - The request for an administrative review must be made within 7 calendar days of the CPO decision with the Office of Administrative Hearings, DCCA (HAR section 3-126-42). - If a fine is to be paid, it shall be the responsibility of the person (not state or county funds if a government employee).
+- After the meeting and the CPO determines that the fine is still appropriate, the person may request an administrative review of the CPO determination pursuant to HRS section 103D-709. - The request for an administrative review must be made within 7 calendar days of the CPO decision with the Office of Administrative Hearings, DCCA (HAR section 3-126-42). - If a fine is to be paid, it shall be the responsibility of the person.